 It is note to mention that at about the same time the SEAT Ibiza Bimotor was conceived, other manufacturers such as Mini, Citroën, Volkswagen, and even Abarth dabbled in twin-engine designs as well.
 Of course, this concept is incompatible with a production road car since there is no trunk/cargo space left.
 In motorsport, the twin-engine design just isn’t reliable enough since you have double the chance of something breaking or going wrong.
 It is also a distraction for the driver that has to monitor two engines.
-Furthermore, unlike today’s advanced electronics, there was no way back then to alter front to rear power distribution other than de-tuning one engine or the other.
+Furthermore, unlike today’s advanced electronics, there was no way back then to alter front to rear power distribution other than tuning one engine differently or mixing gear ratios.
 However, the twin-engine idea is a feat of engineering that is valid in itself.

 IBIZA MARATHON CONCEPT